underpin-project/model/dcat/README.md

         edc:id                  "12345" .
 ```

+Note: the newest version of EDC (deployed by UNDERPIN around Jul 2025)
+uses the prop `dspace:participantId` instead of `edc:participantId`.
+This is not reflected above.

 ## Real Response Problems
 The real response has even more problems than the canned response:
 - Lacks `dcat:Distribution` (maybe the way we tried to add it was wrong)